rokath/trice/docs/TriceUserManual.md

 * li is rebuild from scratch.
 * For faster operation files will be processed parallel.
 * To keep the [Trice ID management](#trice-id-management) simple, the `insert` operation acts "per file".
 That means, that in case a file is renamed or code containing trice statements is copied to an other file, new IDs are generated for the affectes trices.
-  * File name changes occur are not that often, so tha should be acceptable.
+  * File name changes occur are not that often, so that should be acceptable.

 ### 26.3. <a id='method'></a>Method